ZhangGe6/onnx-modifier/readme.md

 Graph-level-operation elements are placed on the left-top of the page.
 Currently, there are three buttons: `Preview`，`Reset` and `Download`.
 They can do:

-- `Preview`：Preview the result model graph with all current modifications applied ；
+- `Preview`: Preview the result model graph with all current modifications applied;
-- `Reset`：Reset the model graph to its initial state；
+- `Reset`: Reset the model graph to its initial state;
-- `Download`：Save the modified model into disk.
+- `Download`: Save the modified model into disk.

 Node-level-operation elements are all in the sidebar, which can be invoked by clicking a specific node.
 Let's take a closer look.